gittgott/chat-gpt/README.md

 # chat-gpt
-Chat GPT UI using SvelteKit and Chat GPT API
+UI for Chat GPT using SvelteKit and the Chat GPT API